svilupp/svilupp.github.io/scratchpad/genai_mini_tasks.md

 I hear: "But this task is super easy to code in Julia!"

 Assuming that something is easy is the most common mistake.
-I didn't think twice and started writing a list comprehension, then I realized I need to split twice, then I need to remove the square brackets, and then them back elsewhere, then I need to join, then I need to add quotes, then I need to flip the order, then I need to join again, then I need to join the list of pairs... and I keep writing and re-write code and I'm not done.
+I didn't think twice and started writing a list comprehension, then I realized I need to split twice, then I need to remove the square brackets, and then add them back elsewhere, then I need to join, then I need to add quotes, then I need to flip the order, then I need to join again, then I need to join the list of pairs... and I keep writing and re-write code and I'm not done.

 8 minutes later I was done with a Frankenstein-code that I'm not proud of:
 ```julia